Kuberoke/website/content/events/spring-party-london-2025/index.md

   - "lian"
 ---

-KubeCon + CloudNativeCon is coming to London and to celebrate the occasion, we are hosting a Karaoke party on **Wednesday April 2, 9pm - 1am (TBC)** at TBC.
+_That Cloud Native conference_ is coming to London and to celebrate the occasion, we are hosting a Karaoke party on **Wednesday April 2, 9pm - 1am (TBC)** at TBC.

 More details coming soon...